w3c/wai-curricula/content/designer/colors-and-styles.md

 Courses based on this module should:

-* demonstrate how people with disabilities rely on colors and styles to interact with websites and applications
+* demonstrate how people with disabilities use colors and styles to identify and distinguish websites and applications
+* @@@

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how people with disabilities rely on colors and styles to identify and distinguish different user interface components
+* explain how people with disabilities use colors and styles to identify and distinguish different user interface components
 * create designs that allow for  adequate contrast ratios between foreground user interface components (such as text, images of text, and controls) and their corresponding background
 * create designs that allow for clear and distinguishable focus indicators, for example using borders, background color, and highlighting
 * create designs that allow to avoid seizures and other physical reactions